The Spirit of the Equipment Loan Program

 - Acceptable Use Policy for University Computing Labs

-Students using the loan program are also bound to the Community Standards (Loyola’s Student Code of Conduct), faculty and staff are similarly bound to Human Resources Policies (such as the Conflict Of Interest Policy).
+Students using the loan program are also bound to the Community Standards (Loyola’s Student Code of Conduct), faculty and staff are similarly bound to Human Resources Policies (such as the Conflict Of Interest Policy and Guidlines For Recording Students During Online Classes).
 For a full list of policies, visit the University Policies website.

 1.3 Policy Modifications and Amendments